Mom0aut/DynamicRelations/README.md

 ## <a name="RelationIdentity"></a> Implement RelationIdentity

-Implement the RelationIdentity, each Dynamic Relation need an Long id and an String Type which you can define.
+Implement the relationIdentity, each dynamic relation need an Long id and an String Type which you can define.

 ```java